-When the scoreboard display is not in use, disconnect it from power.
-We recommend installing a disconnect switch on the mounting posts beneath the scoreboard display.
-In the "off" position, the switch should isolate all load carrying conductors (not the ground).
+The scoreboard display receives power from a standard 120 VAC electrical outlet.
+When the display is not in use, you should disconnect it from power.
+For this reason, we recommend installing a dedicated disconnect switch on the mounting posts beneath the scoreboard display.
+In the "off" position, the switch should isolate all load-carrying conductors (not the ground).
 This will help protect the scoreboard electronics from nearby lightning strikes and other power fluctuations that might otherwise travel along the power cables.